Computing Brascamp-Lieb Constants through the lens of Thompson Geometry: Proofs of the results

-Thus, the iterates $\{G(X_k)\}_{k \geq 0}$ must remain bounded, which in turn implies asymptotic regularity of $G$. \end{proof} The proof further implies that $G$ is bounded, which we summarize in the following corollary: \begin{cor} $G$ is bounded on $D_{\delta, \Delta}$, i.e., there exists a $R>0$ depending on the input datum $(\Ac,\vw)$ only, such that $\norm{G(X_k)} < R$ for all $k \geq 0$. \end{cor} \begin{rmk}\normalfont We note that it is a well-known fact that non-expansive maps either do not have a fixed point or are bounded.
-Classical versions of this result can be found in~\citep{pazy_asymptotic_1971} (for Hilbert spaces) and in~\citep{reich_asymptotic_1973} (for Banach spaces). \end{rmk}
+\begin{rmk}\normalfont We note that it is a well-known fact that non-expansive maps either do not have a fixed point or are bounded.
+Classical versions of this result can be found in~\citep[Corr.
+6]{pazy_asymptotic_1971} (for Hilbert spaces) and in~\citep{reich_asymptotic_1973} (for Banach spaces). \end{rmk}

-In summary, we obtain our asymptotic convergence result (Theorem~\ref{thm:conv-G1}) as a direct consequence of Theorem~\ref{thm:s-h}: With initialization at any $X \in D_{\delta, \Delta}$ the sequence produced by the map $G$ converges to a solution of problem~\eqref{eq:F}. \\
+In summary, we obtain our asymptotic convergence result (Theorem~\ref{thm:conv-G1}) as a direct consequence of Theorem~\ref{thm:s-h}: With initialization at any $X \in D_{\delta, \Delta}$ the sequence produced by the map $G_t$ converges to a solution of problem~\eqref{eq:F}. \\

 Finally, we want to give a lower bound on the sequence of iterates produced by the map $G$, which is needed for the subsequent analysis.
-Recall the definition of \emph{operator convexity}.
-Consider a function $f$ defined on a real interval.
-We say that $f$ is operator convex, if for all $\lambda \in [0,1]$ and Hermitian matrices $A,B$, we have